geoholix/SignalStrengthLogger-android/README.md

 you won't be allowed to start logging.
 * If you turn off logging when you're disconnected from the internet, it won't be able to send any unsynchronized records to the feature service.
-Those features are still in the local database; there's a "Sync Now" button to synchronize in this situation.
+Those features are still in the local database; the "Sync Now" button should become enabled, once the device reconnects to the internet, to synchronize in this situation.
 In the worst case, you can work around this issue by waiting until you're back on the internet, then starting and stopping logging again to initiate another synchronization.